Corresponding Angles

 - Lines 1 and 2 are parallel.
 Thus, we have two parallel lines

-- Line 3 is intersecting lines 1 and 2.
-Thus, we have intersected parallel lines
+- Line 3 intersects lines 1 and 2.
+Thus, we have a transversal.

 - From the diagram, we can see that angles 1 and 2 are occupying the same relative position - the upper right side angles in the intersection region.